 SusSEd provides the opportunity for anyone at the University to learn about sustainability by opening up current research and sustainability initiatives to a wide audience through a series of engaging talks and workshops.
 These talks consider the social, environmental and economic principles of sustainability, giving a more holistic view.

 SusSEd brings in speakers from every faculty.
 We’ve heard from some brilliant speakers, covering a whole range of topics from urban wildlife to food waste, energy usage to poverty.

-SusSEd is open to all staff and students at the University of Sheffield and the sessions currently run as lunchtime lectures, from 12:00 to 13:00.
+SusSEd is open to all staff and students at the University of Sheffield and the sessions currently run as lunchtime lectures in February.

-Students can gain accreditation for their Higher Education Achievement Record (HEAR) by attending 6 of the core sessions.
-When the programme runs with the additional learning pathways, HEAR accreditation can be gained by following the optional learning pathways: Environmental, Social, Economic, Professional Skills or a mixture of these.
+Undergraduate students can gain accreditation for their Higher Education Achievement Record (HEAR) by attending 6 of the core sessions.